 Let’s unpack these numbers a bit.
 Essentially, exponential numbers of people around the world are connecting to the Internet.
 This, in turn, connects them with other people, often in a foreign country.
-Similarly, increased connectivity enables these disparate global groups to connect to businesses and purchase their products.
-Individuals and businesses alike publish digital content, which audiences across oceans and borders can access instantly via the touchscreens in their hands.
-And thus, with the click of a button, the content producer has landed squarely on the global stage.
+Similarly, increased connectivity enables disparate global customers to connect to businesses and purchase their products and services.
+Individuals and businesses alike publish digital and social media content, which local audiences across oceans and borders can access instantly via the touchscreens in their hands.
+And thus, with the click of a button, the content producer has landed squarely in on the global stage.

 A Leading Role on the Global Stage

 Content creators, be forewarned: the “global” stage on which you have landed is as vast and as populous as its name implies.
 In simply occupying a space on the stage, can we say that we have “gone global” as we define it in 2019?
-Some say yes and posit that a globalized business is any organization that interacts—in any capacity— with the global marketplace.
+Some say yes and posit that a globalized business is any organization that interacts–in any capacity–with consumers in the global marketplace.
 Others believe the definition of globalization has evolved with the world around it and requires purposeful interaction.
-Consequently: how can companies ensure they play a leading role on the global stage?
+Consequently: how can companies ensure they play a leading role on the international stage?

-Separating the companies that have stumbled and those that have succeeded when “going global” can come down to one word: intentionality.
-In short: successful companies must take the intentional step of understanding the nuances and details inherent in connecting with a diverse, multilingual international market.
+Separating the companies that have stumbled and those that have found success when “going global” can come down to one word: intentionality.
+In short: when considering global expansion, successful companies must take the intentional step of understanding the cultural nuances inherent in connecting with a diverse, multilingual international market.
 That means internalizing three key skill sets: a global mindset, global entrepreneurship, and global citizenship.

 A Global Mindset

 First, going global today means adopting a global mindset.
 Before you can address an international audience, you need to adjust your strategy accordingly.
 How will you approach marketing and communication in your new target market?
 Are you aware of all the local language and cultural differences at play?

 Next, use your global mindset to be globally savvy in your endeavors.
 Brainstorm new ways you can create value for your global audience as well as how you can glean value from them.
-Consider yourself a global entrepreneur, and exercise creativity in creating value for yourself and your new customers.
+Consider yourself a global entrepreneur, and exercise creativity in creating new opportunities and benefits for your brand—and your new multinational customers.

 So, in 2019, how do you “go global” intentionally?
-How can you interact with new markets to drive awareness and effect resonance?
-Like it or not, every modern business needs to consider these questions.
+How will you interact with new international markets to drive awareness and affect resonance?
+Like it or not, every modern business needs to consider these questions when contemplating international growth.

 Next up in our series?
 “So You Have a Website.
 Are You a Global Company?”
-Until then, don’t hesitate to reach out if you’re ready to start down the road to globalization today.
+Until then, don’t hesitate to reach out if you’re ready to expand internationally.